Transfer Learning with Jukebox for Music Source Separation: Method

+Finally, we obtain our mixture-adapted final VQ-VAE by concatenating the trained mixture stem encoder ME with the stem decoder SD.
+Note that this procedure will be carried out for each of the four stems, yielding four correspondingly optimized "stem mixture encoder- decoders" that together provide our decomposition of the mixture input into its stem constituents.
+On a more technical note, in both training phases and deployment, the data is processed chunk-wise, with a size of about 9 seconds.

-For all conducted experiments that will be defined in the next section, two Tesla GPUs with 16Gb each are used.
+For a clear overview of the content of this section, refer to figure \ref{fig:fig1}.
+All conducted experiments that will be defined in the next section were computed on two Tesla GPUs with 16Gb each.
 The length of each input sequence is equal to 393216 data points as used by \textit{Jukebox}.
 The batch size is equal to 4.